 - Azure Functions Logic Apps – these allow for integration with Line of Business systems, notably those that report on finances.
 Connecting contract management in sales and procurement to the larger financial picture adds tremendous value to any contract management initiative.

-Of course, moving contract management to Office 365 and Azure does mean moving to the cloud.
-Even five year ago, legal teams were concerned about contract management on the cloud.
+Of course, moving contract management to Microsoft 365 and Azure does mean moving to a cloud-based solution.
+Even five years ago, legal teams were concerned about contract management on the cloud.
 The reason?
 Control and security of the contracts and related documents.
 These concerns have eased in the face of reality as organizations gain experience on the platform – and Microsoft continues to stress security in its cloud-first, mobile-first strategy.
 From a contract control and security standpoint, consider the following.

 Scalability and Storage - the Microsoft Cloud is available worldwide in over 50 Azure regions, with 2 to 3 data centers per region.
 This global distribution allows for regional autonomy so that contracts can actually reside in their national jurisdictions where that is required by law or company policy.
 These Azure regions make backup and replication possible on a scale beyond what most internal IT is doing.
 Options include Active-Active Failover, replication to a different data center in your Azure region, or GeoReplication across data centers worldwide, protecting against regional disasters.
 Replication twice daily is the default.

 Specialized security arrangements exist for Azure in the United States, Germany and China.
 For the US alone, Azure compliance services include FedRAMP and DoD compliance certifications, CJIS state-level agreements, the ability to issue HIPAA Business Associate Agreements, and support for IRS 1075.